devlive-community/view-shadcn-ui/docs/components/2024.1.2/tab.md

-        ['size', 'The size of the tab', 'String', 'default', '-', 'default | small'], ['card', 'Whether the tab is a card', 'Boolean', 'false', '-', '-'], ['closable', 'Whether the tab is closable', 'Boolean', 'false', '-', '-'], ]">
+        ['size', 'The size of the tab', 'String', 'default', '-', 'default | small'], ['card', 'Whether the tab is a card', 'Boolean', 'false', '-', '-'], ['closable', 'Whether the tab is closable', 'Boolean', 'false', '-', '-'], ['position', 'The position of the tab', 'String', 'horizontal', '-', 'horizontal | vertical'], ]">
 </ApiTable>